mindsmash/tiny-tasks/README.md

 start coding.
 Also, do not hesitate to contact us if you run into any problems.
 We are here to help.

 Simply start by forking this repository and working on _TinyTasks_.
 Please create a pull request after finishing your work.

+## Task Front End By Anees

+A user can set a due date #27 (Front End)
+	•	Due date functionality is added with 2 options
+	⁃	Dialog for due date
+	⁃	A component has been added for dialog MatDialogModule has been used) ⁃	For Due Date and time NgxMatDatetimePickerModule library has been used ⁃	When user click on calendar icon besides delete button and popup will open to select due date and time

+	⁃	Inline Sue Date and Time
+	⁃	This approach has been used with NgxMatDatetimePickerModule library on task listing page.
+A date time picker has been added in front of task name
+	⁃	Label under the task name will show the selected date time ⁃	Local storage has been used for the front end tasks

+A user can search for tasks #28 (Front End)
+	•	For Search material Input is added in a separate search component
+	•	Search perform instantaneously added